NLnetLabs/routinator/doc/manual/source/api-endpoints.rst

      provided session and serial.
 If *reset* is *true*, the *withdrawn* member is not present.

+``/json-delta/notify, /json-delta/notify?session=session&serial=serial``
+     Returns a JSON object with two members *session* and *serial* which contain the session ID and serial number of the current data set.

+     If the *session* and *serial* query parameters are provided, and the session ID and serial number of the current data set are identical to the provided values, the request will not return until a new data set is available.
+This can be used as a means to get notified when the data set has been updated.

 In addition, the ``/log`` endpoint returns :doc:`logging<logging>` information and the ``/metrics``, ``/status`` and ``/version`` endpoints provide :doc:`monitoring<monitoring>` data.